nch3ng/froala-code-highlighter/README.md

 <h2>Getting Started</h2>

-You will need to include the [froala editor](https://github.com/froala/wysiwyg-editor) and [prettify](https://github.com/froala/wysiwyg-editor)
+You will need to include the [froala editor](https://github.com/froala/wysiwyg-editor) and [prettify](https://github.com/froala/wysiwyg-editor) and also this plugin

 ```html
 <script src="js/froala.codepanel.js"></script>